yash-G-K/yash-demo/README.md

 # yash-demo
-This is demo for git and github
+This is demo for git and github class.